elmol/idle-cdo-cards/README.md

 It should be seen it as an initial seed and **proof of concept** to start building on Idle Tranches protocol.

-[issue-1](https://github.com/elmol/idle-cdo-cards/issues/3) implementation: Allow Idle Cards combining IdleDAI + IdleFEI CDOs.
+[issue-1](https://github.com/elmol/idle-cdo-cards/issues/5) implementation: Allow Idle Cards combining N types of CDOs.

 ### Demo